nymtech/nym/documentation/operators/src/troubleshooting/vps-isp.md

 ### Network configuration

-On modern Debian based Linux distributions, network is being configure by either [Netplan](www.netplan.io) or [ifup/ifdown](https://manpages.debian.org/testing/ifupdown/ifup.8.en.html) utilities .
+On modern Debian based Linux distributions, the network is configured by either [Netplan](https://netplan.io/) or [ifup/ifdown](https://manpages.debian.org/testing/ifupdown/ifup.8.en.html) utilities .
 It is very easy to check which one you have.

 1. If you have the following folder `/etc/netplan` which has got a YAML file - you are likely to have Netplan.
 2. If you have the following folder `/etc/network` and it is not empty - you are likely to have ifup/down.